alexgenco/scummvm/README.md

     Tilde (~)              - Show/hide the debugging console
     [ and ]                - Music volume, down/up
     - and +                - Text speed, slower/faster
-    F5                     - Displays a save/load box
+    F5 or F1               - Displays a save/load box
-    Alt-F5                 - Displays the original save/load box, if the
-                             game has one.
-You can save and load games using this, however it is not intended for this purpose, and may even crash ScummVM in some games. i                      - Displays IQ points (Indiana Jones and the Last Crusade, and Indiana Jones and the Fate of Atlantis)
+    i                      - Displays IQ points (Indiana Jones and the Last Crusade, and Indiana Jones and the Fate of Atlantis)